metalcarratt/ministry/ls/Leviticus/msg16.md

 - the power of God and the wisdom of God (1:24)
 - marriage life and the church life salts us, crosses us out

+purging out the old leaven to be an unleavened lump (5:6-8)

+no honey:
+- by not living the natural life, the old I (15:10)

+one bread:
+- we who are many are one bread, one Body (10:17)
+- the breaking of the bread is the fellowship of the Body (10:16)

+the church life feeds us because it is a corporate meal offering.

 1Co 7:17
 > However as the Lord has apportioned to each one, as God has called each one, so let him walk.
 And so I direct in all the churches.